TRAX (light rail): Commercial advertising restrictions

 UTA does not sell naming rights for its stations, nor does it allow stations to be named after commercial businesses.
 Commercial advertising on TRAX platforms is prohibited, in order for the passengers to be able to notice the safety information.
 One exception to this rule occurred during the 2002 Winter Olympics.
-Since, for security reasons, the Arena and Temple Square stations were closed, UTA allowed Coca-Cola to use the area of the unused Arena Station as part of its pin-trading center.
+For the duration of the games, the Arena and Temple Square stations were closed for security reasons, and during this time UTA allowed Coca-Cola to use the area of the unused Arena Station as part of its pin-trading center.
 The advertising restriction does not apply to the sides of the TRAX train cars or to UTA's buses.
 Not only does UTA have advertising signs on the sides and rear of many of its buses, it also has many buses where the painting scheme of the full rear or even the entire bus is an advertisement (bus wrap).